Many patients wonder “is refractive surgery safe?” and the answer is ues. Refractive surgery has a unique history of adaption and success.

-Even more striking was the lack of halos/night glare.
-Many patients noted within days that that lights at nighttime had minimal to no glow around them.
+Even more striking was the lack of halos and night glare.
+Many patients noted within days that the lights at nighttime had minimal to no glow around them.
 This is because removing the biological distortions in the cornea reduces light scatter and reduces glare.
-Some patients when questioned if they had halos, would reply that they weren’t sure because they didn’t know what a halo was!
+Some patients, when questioned if they had halos, weren’t sure what to reply because they didn’t know what a halo was!

-The Contoura with LYRA Protocol system also shows a relatively low level of regression, with very few second procedures necessary.
-Dr. Motwani is currently following a group of patients with very high amounts of nearsightedness- -9.00 to -15.00 diopters of myopia- and the results are striking of how smooth their corneas look in comparison to any past laser system.
-Results of this will be submitted for publication in 2017.
+The Contoura with LYRA Protocol system also shows a relatively low level of regression, with very few secondary procedures being necessary.
+Dr. Motwani followed a group of patients with very high levels of nearsightedness and the resulting corneal smoothness is striking compared to the results of any preceding laser system.
+These results will be submitted for publication in 2017.

-The Wavelight Contura Topographic Guided laser system is the technologically most advanced laser vision correction system in the United States, and one that has resulted in the best ever LASIK results in any FDA study ever done for myopic and myopic astigmatism, with 65% of patients from -8.00 diopters of myopia with up to -3.00 diopters of astigmatism achieving 20/15 vision.
-The LYRA Protocol takes this system even further by linking the Aberration Correction Layer (removal of the biological flaws in the cornea) with the Refractive Correction Layer (correction of nearsightedness and astigmatism), and achieves over 80% 20/15 even after 3 months.
+The WaveLight Contoura topography-guided laser system is the most technologically advanced laser vision correction system in the United States.
+The LYRA Protocol takes this system even further by linking the Aberration Correction Layer (removal of the biological flaws in the cornea) with the Refractive Correction Layer (correction of nearsightedness and astigmatism) and achieves over 80% 20/15 vision results, even after 3 months.

 Pre-Op and Post-Op Topographies of eyes after Contoura laser correction:

 Laser vision correction has come a long way in recent years and we are proud to offer some of the…Read More

 There are several options when it comes to laser vision correction.
 The most common is laser-assisted in situ keratomileusis, or…Read More